salonikumawat28/notes_management_app/README.md

 curl -X DELETE http://localhost:9000/users/3
 ```

+## Underscore Library
+Underscore.js provides a collection of utility functions for common programming tasks in JavaScript.
+Some key functions and features offered by Underscore.js:
+1. each(): Iterate over each element in an array or each property in an object.
+2. isEmpty(): which checks whether a given object is empty.
+3. map(): Create a new array by applying a function to each element in an existing array.
+4. reduce(): Reduce an array to a single value.
+5. filter: Create a new array with all elements that pass a test.

 # Data persistence in Frontend
 ## When and how to use
 There are scenarios when we need to persist data in the local storage of user.
 Example: when user is logged in, we want to persist this information so that if user refreshes the tab or reopens the tab, then user is stll loggedin.